FatemaNabila98/CSE499B_Section-07/chatbotnlu.md

 - what is the address of [Medinova Hospital, Dhanmondi] Hospital
 - Where is [Medinova Hospital, Dhanmondiare] Hospital

--Address of [Mirpur general hospitals & diagnostic centre] Hospital -[Mirpur general hospitals & diagnostic centre] Hospital -I need the address of [Mirpur general hospitals & diagnostic centre] Hospital -what is the address of [Mirpur general hospitals & diagnostic centre] Hospital -Where is [Mirpur general hospitals & diagnostic centre] Hospital
+- Address of [Mirpur general hospitals & diagnostic centre] Hospital
+- [Mirpur general hospitals & diagnostic centre] Hospital
+- I need the address of [Mirpur general hospitals & diagnostic centre] Hospital
+- what is the address of [Mirpur general hospitals & diagnostic centre] Hospital
+- Where is [Mirpur general hospitals & diagnostic centre] Hospital

 - Address of [Dr Azmal hospital] Hospital
 - [Dr Azmal hospital] Hospital